 When the going gets tough, there’s still work to do.
-As founders — aspiring or active — figure out how the roadmap has changed and what to do with the changing realities and challenges from the COVID-19 crisis, Hypepotamus wants to be a resource to the community by connecting our audience to resources, information and anything else that could help.
+As founders — aspiring or active — figuring out how the roadmap has changed and what to do with new realities and challenges from the COVID-19 crisis, Hypepotamus wants to be a resource to the community by connecting our audience to resources, information and anything else that could help.

-While the coronavirus continues to disrupt business and general daily norms, we will be updating this page frequently.
+While the coronavirus continues to disrupt business and general daily norms, we will be updating this page.
 And if you hear about anything that you think we should be sharing, please let us know!

 Tulane University develops web resource for entrepreneurs affected by COVID-19

 The Albert Lepage Center for Entrepreneurship and Innovation at Tulane University’s A.B.
 Freeman School of Business has a new website designed to connect small business owners and entrepreneurs beset by the pandemic with individuals who can provide needed resources.
 According to the center’s website, these resources run the gamut from helping affected entrepreneurs wade through federal COVID-19 relief program guidelines to assisting with tax returns, and more.